 I stared at the scene in front of me.
 The captain stood in front of a tent that might have come out of some thirties African safari movie, set up in the very center of an obvious enemy target area, in his stocking feet almost unable to walk while talking to the company about how he was the leader and they were just going to have to do what he said.
-My comment had been the truth but, in review, I also saw that I wasn’t going to be able to manage saving his life.
+My comment had been the truth but, in review, I also saw that I wasn’t going to be able to manage to save his life.
 I couldn’t even save my own life, except for the last few days, only because of the hand of God or blind luck.

-Four loud and distinct “thups” echoed back and around the sunken area of the sand bank.
+Four loud and distinct “thups” echoed back and around the sunken area of the sandbank.

 “Incoming,” shouts came in from all over.